xarvh/talk-generators/README.md

 one that does not require any dedicated message and `update` calls.

-By using `Html.App.programWithFlags` instead of just `Html.App.program` we can send stuff from out JavaScript init code to our Elm init code; in our case, we'll send the return value of JavaScript's `Date.now()`:
+By using `Html.App.programWithFlags` instead of just `Html.App.program` we can send stuff from our JavaScript init code to our Elm init code; in our case, we'll send the return value of JavaScript's `Date.now()`:
 ```js
 Elm.Main.fullscreen(Date.now());